aws-samples/eks-workshop/content/helm/using.md

 cp ~/environment/ecsdemo-nodejs/kubernetes/service.yaml ~/environment/eksdemo/templates/service/nodejs.yaml
 ```

 All files in the templates directory are sent through the template engine.
 These are currently plain YAML files that would be sent to Kubernetes as-is.

+#### Replace hard-coded values with template directives
 Let's replace some of the values with `template directives` to enable more customization and start removing hard-coded values.

 Open ~/environment/eksdemo/templates/deployment/frontend.yaml in your Cloud9 editor.
 {{% notice info %}}
 You will repeat these steps for **crystal.yaml** and **nodejs.yaml**
 {{% /notice %}}

 Under `spec`, find **replicas: 1**  and replace with the following:
 ```
 replicas: {{ .Values.replica }}